-As far as weddings go, it can seem like the worst-case scenario.
 You’ve made the announcement, you’ve taken the photos, you’ve sent the invites, you’ve booked and reserved and planned—and then you realize that you just can’t do it.
-That you don’t want to marry this person.
-Calling off an engagement can be a terrifying decision but, if you feel you need to do it, it’s the right one.
+You don’t want to marry this person.
+Calling off an engagement can be terrifying, but can spare you heartache (and headaches) in the long run.

 “Calling off an engagement is definitely a challenging announcement to make,” relationship therapist Aimee Hartstein, LCSW, tells Brides.
 “However, making the decision not to go through with a wedding because you have doubts is one of the bravest, smartest things a person can do.
 There are definitely people out there who have had grave doubts leading up to their wedding but feel too embarrassed, ashamed, or scared to actually call off their wedding.
 Most of the time, these people eventually get divorced.
 So a couple who realizes ahead of time that getting married is actually the wrong choice and takes the leap to cancel is making a wise, brave choice.”